 blessed hope to keep us alert, and our lamps trimmed, for He could return at

-any time and we don’t want to be caught unaware.
+any time and we don’t want to be caught off guard.
 Everyone who has ever lived

-and believed in Jesus has hoped for the Rapture, and though He has not come
+and believed in Jesus has hoped for the Rapture, yet He has not come

 “…the Son of Man will come at an hour when you do not expect him” (Matt

-Him, and the generation that quits waiting has quit believing in Him.
+Him, and the generation that quits waiting has quit believing.

 “Blessed are those who have not seen, yet have believe” (Jn 20-29).
 Every

-generation since Christ has been given God’s seal of approval on their faith
+generation since Christ has been given God’s seal of approval of their faith

-return, though many will be caught off-guard in a faithless generation, but
+return, though many will be caught off-guard, but

-those who are faithful will welcome their Lord back to this planet that needs
+those who are faithful will welcome His return.

 See